 There are direct flights to Lviv from Kyiv, Istanbul, Munich, Vienna, London, Minsk, Warsaw, Krakow, Wroclaw, Gdansk, Milan, Bologna, Rome, Berlin, Vilnius, etc. If booked in advance, it is possible to get a round trip for 100-200$.
 For travelers on a budget, a good option is to consider flying via Wroclaw, Warsaw, or Krakow (Polish hubs for low-cost airlines).

-For the sixth year in a row, IT Arena will take place at Arena Lviv Stadium, located on the outskirts of the city.
+For the seventh year in a row, IT Arena will take place at Arena Lviv Stadium, located on the outskirts of the city.
 The venue can be easily accessed by car, taxi, Uber or public transport.

 Lviv has more than 60 hotels of different classes which will satisfy even the most demanding visitor.